darrenjkt/SEE-MTDA/README.md

 To run train/test the detector, run the following docker image with our provided script.
 If you'd like to specify gpus to use in the docker container, you can do so with e.g. `-g 0` or `-g 0,1,2`:
 ```
 bash docker/run.sh -i detector

+# Enter docker container.
+Use `docker ps` to find the newly created container from the above image.
+docker exec -it ${CONTAINER_NAME} /bin/bash
 ```
 a) **Training**: see the following example.
 Replace the cfg file with any of the other cfg files in the `tools/cfgs` folder.
 Number of epochs, batch sizes and other training related configurations can be found in the cfg file.
 ```